 [2] 1956.
 Seated (right to left) Chuva (Moishe's daughter), Moishe with black cap, his son Benjamin visiting from Baltimore, Malkah (Lamdan) Mandelkern (Mandelkorn); Backrow (left to right) Mollie (Demb) Roskes (made aliyah from Baltimore), Shmuel Mandelkern (Mandelkorn), Michel Slivka (son-in-law), Chayuta (granddaughter), Aharon (grandson).

 There are three other Gelman families mentioned in the Mlynov Memorial book who probably were siblings or cousins of Eliyahu’s father.
 There is a photo (p.
 477) of Tola Gelman and his three daughters.
 They are not included in the martyr list so it is uncertain what became of them.
-Next to Tola’s daughter’s photo is a photo of Joseph Gelman and Riko or Rikel (Gruber).
+Next to a photo of Tola’s daughters is a photo of Joseph Gelman and Riko or Rikel (Gruber).
 Justaposition of photos in the Memorial book often suggests familial relations.
 Gedaliah (Joseph) Gelman (1876–1951) and his wife Riko/Rikel (Gruber) (1881–1952) migrated to the US where they took the surname Alman and settled in Springfield, MA.
 Joseph arrived first in 1913, and Riko followed in 1921.

 There was another Gelman family whose children had been born in Mlynov but who were living in Varkovitchi (Warkowicze) during the war.
 They were Iozek (Yosef) and Leah/ Lea (1880-1942), daughter of Moshe and Etil (unknown surname), and their children Fejga (Feiga) (1914–1942), Ester (1918–1942, Ester (1918–1942), Elia /Elijahu (1920–1942), Ephraim (1922–1942).

-Essay by Eliyahu Gelman
+Essays by Eliyahu Gelman

 "The Tree That Resembled a Menorah on the Way from Mervits to Mlynov," (Hebrew), 31–32.